bxparks/AceTime/USER_GUIDE.md

 <a name="HandlingGapsAndOverlaps"></a>
 ### Handling Gaps and Overlaps

-(Added in v1.10)

-Better control over DST gaps and overlaps was added in v1.10 using the techniques described by the [PEP 495](https://www.python.org/dev/peps/pep-0495/) document in Python 3.6.
+Better control over DST gaps and overlaps was added using the techniques described by the [PEP 495](https://www.python.org/dev/peps/pep-0495/) document in Python 3.6.

 1) An additional parameter called `fold` was added to the `LocalTime`, `LocalDateTime`, `OffsetDateTime`, and `ZonedDateTime` classes.
-2) Support for the `fold` parameter was added to `ExtendedZoneProcessor`.
-The `BasicZoneProcessor` does *not* support the `fold` parameter and will ignore it.
+2) Support for the `fold` parameter was added to `ExtendedZoneProcessor` and `CompleteZoneProcessor`.
+3) The `BasicZoneProcessor` does *not* support the `fold` parameter and will ignore it.

 <a name="ProblemsWithGapsAndOverlaps"></a>
 #### Problems with Gaps and Overlaps